• Skip to main content

 Carrie Boren Headington serves as missioner for evangelism for the Episcopal Diocese of Dallas and is founder of The Good News Initiative.
 She is a graduate of Yale University (B.A., history), Harvard University (M.A., education, urban poverty policy) and Oxford University (C.T.H., DIPTHE, Theology, Evangelism, and Apologetics).

 Carrie is an evangelist and apologist who speaks in various settings, including churches and seminaries, universities, coffee shops, and pubs.
-In 2010, Carrie was a delegate at the Third Annual Lausanne Congress in Cape Town, South Africa, and was the lead evangelist in a Lausanne mission in Zimbabwe where 1,000 people made first-time commitments to follow Jesus.
+In 2010, Carrie was a delegate to the Third Annual Lausanne Congress in Cape Town, South Africa, and was the lead evangelist in a Lausanne mission in Zimbabwe where 1,000 people made first-time commitments to follow Jesus.
 Carrie teaches workshops in personal and parish evangelism.

 The Rev. Dr. Wesley Hill